ryanchui/Data-Science-CS8/README.md

 # Data-Science-CS8

-This repo contains the materials that are used in the Data 8 Foundations of Data Science course at UC Berkeley.
+This repo contains my labs, projects and the materials that are used in the Data Science course (CS8) at UC Berkeley.